 - ¼ teaspoon black pepper

-- 6 catfish fillets, rinsed and patted dry
+- 6 fillets catfish, rinsed and patted dry

 - ¾ cup buttermilk*

-- Heat oil in a 5-6 quart dutch oven (or fryer) until the temperature reaches 350F, making sure to adjust the heat to maintain the temperature.
+- Heat the oil in a large frying pan with tall sides, or a cast-iron skillet, over medium heat until the temperature reaches 350F, making sure to adjust the heat.

-- In a small bowl, combine the creole seasoning, salt, smoked paprika, and black pepper.
-Season catfish on both sides with the seasoning mixture.
+- In a shallow pie or baking dish, combine the cornmeal and flour with the Creole seasoning, salt, smoked paprika, and black pepper.

 - Dip each seasoned fish fillet in the buttermilk, flipping it once to coat both sides.
-Allow excess buttermilk to drip off and move on to cornmeal mixture.
-Flip the fillet to coat the other side with cornmeal mixture.
-Transfer to a wire cooling rack while you repeat the process with remaining fillets.
+Allow the excess buttermilk to drip off and transfer the fish to the cornmeal mixture, making sure to coat both sides.

-- Remove the fried fillets to a cooling rack while you fry remaining fillets.
+- Remove the fried fillets to the cooling rack or paper towel-lined baking sheet while you fry the remaining fillets.